-The Secretariat of the Partial Agreement on the Council of Europe Development Bank (CEB) provides secretariat services to the CEB’s collegial organs, is responsible for the preparation and follow-up of admissibility opinions for projects and ensures and develops links between the CEB and the Council of Europe.
+The Secretariat of the Partial Agreement on the Council of Europe Development Bank (CEB) provides comprehensive secretariat services for the statutory meetings and activities of the CEB’s collegial organs.
+It also ensures and develops links between the Council of Europe and the CEB.

 The Council of Europe Development Bank (CEB) is a multilateral financial institution with a unique social mandate.
 It was established in 1956 in the form of a Partial Agreement between member States of the Council of Europe.

-The CEB funds social projects in favour of its 42 member States, promoting inclusive growth, supporting the most vulnerable social categories, and contributing to environmental sustainability.
-Through its actions, the CEB contributes to promote and strengthen the principles and values of the Council of Europe: human rights, rule of law and democracy.
+The CEB co-funds social projects in favour of its 43 member States, investing in people and enhancing human capital, promoting inclusive and resilient living environments and supporting jobs and economic and financial inclusion.
+Through its actions, the CEB contributes to promote and to strengthen the principles and values of the Council of Europe: human rights, democracy and the rule of law.

-Transversal activities aim at enhancing cooperation between the CEB and the different entities of the Council of Europe.
-This includes participation and representation of the CEB at the meetings of the relevant CoE committees as well as at the Ministerial conferences to which the CEB is invited.
-The Secretariat drafts information documents on the impact of the Bank’s projects in member States and informs regularly concerned CoE bodies on relevant activities.
+Finally, the Secretariat liaises with the CEB and the Council of Europe’s political bodies and other entities.
+In this respect, it facilitates activities aimed at enhancing cooperation between the various entities, including the participation and representation of the CEB at the meetings of the relevant CoE committees as well as at the Ministerial conferences to which the CEB is invited.